SCPC Resources & Guides

 World War I

 There are over 200 collections with resources on the years 1914-1918 located in the Peace Collection.
 These come from at least 10 countries, and some collections contain materials from before and after the war period.
-Photographs, newsletters, documents, and more can be found at through link below.
+Photographs, newsletters, documents, and more can be found through the link below.

 Internet Resources on Peace (not in the Peace Collection)